brandonxavier/CB-AppDevKit/README.txt

 objCB.js    -   This provides the cb object.
 Generally you should not have
                 to modify this.
 main.html   -   Basic HTML to display the ADK screen and load objCB.js along
                 with your app/bot script.
-You'll have to modify this to specify the name of your app/bot script and it's Init function. main.css    -   All the basic formatting is done via css, so change it here to suit your preferences.
+You MAY have to modify this to specify the name of your app/bot script and it's Init function. main.css    -   All the basic formatting is done via css, so change it here to suit your preferences.
 Some formatting of generated elements